CaravanaCloud/cloud-janitor/README.md

 ## Configuring Cloud Janitor

 Cloud janitor can be configured to perform wide variety of tasks, from creating cluster to translating videos.
-Take a look at our configuration samples in the [config](config) folder.
+Take a look at our configuration samples in the [config](./config) directory in this repository.
 Renaming any configuration file to `application.yaml` will make it the default configuration and executed by cloud-janitor.